Dr Agni Connor

 BA, MA, PGCert HE, PGCert, PGCert, PGDip, PGDip, PhD

-Agni Connor is the MSc in TESOL programme co-ordinator.
+Dr Agni Connor is the MSc in TESOL programme co-ordinator.
 She has degrees and qualifications in English Language Teaching (TESOL), English Applied Linguistics, Psycholinguistics, Statistics, Higher Education, Mindfulness, as well as Psychology and Neuroscience of Mental Health.
-She studied at King's College London, Trinity College Dublin and other universities.
+She studied at King's College London, Trinity College Dublin, the University of Aberdeen and other universities.

 She has been training ESOL teachers since 2000 and has worked at a number of universities in Britain, Ireland and mainland Europe.
-She is interested in innovative and interactive ways of teaching and has been experimenting with the flipped classroom model in combination with collaborative learning.
+She is interested in innovative and interactive ways of teaching and has been experimenting with the flipped classroom model.
 In 2016, she was nominated for the AUSA Teaching Excellence Award in the category Most Inspiring Teacher.

 well-being in ESOL education; mindfulness training in second langauge learning; mindfulness training in langauge teacher education; positive psychology and second language learning (TESOL) and second language teaching; individual differences in second language learning (in particular memory, but also motivation and learning strategies); aptitude in second language learning; the learning of second language collocations

 Page 1 of 2 Results 1 to 10 of 12

 Mindfulness and self-compassion in second language teacher trainingIssues in Foreign Language Teaching and Teacher Development.
 Latkowska, J. (ed.).
 Wydawnictwo Naukowe Śląsk, pp. 17-55, 39 pagesChapters in Books, Reports and Conference Proceedings: Chapters (Peer-Reviewed)